Everything can be optimized

 - Built a treasury optimization system and improved the automated trading system.

 - Developed a novel discrete optimization method that performs well on large-scale vehicle routing problems.
-I am advised by Willem-Jan van Hoeve.
+I was advised by Willem-Jan van Hoeve.
+These are the slides from my dissertation defense.

 Fun things: